hapostgres/pg_auto_failover/docs/faq.rst

 previous situation, reached when adding a new standby to a group of Postgres nodes.
 Please check the same two elements: the monitor health checks are successful, and the ``pg_autoctl run`` command is running.

+When things are not obvious, the next step is to go read the logs.
+Both the output of the ``pg_autoctl`` command and the Postgres logs are relevant.
+See the :ref:`logs` question for details.

 The monitor is a SPOF in pg_auto_failover design, how should we handle that?
 ----------------------------------------------------------------------------